msdevana/digital-CV/index.md

 ## Publications

 1. M. Devana, W.E.
-Johns: Rapid Freshening of Iceland Scotland Overflow Water Driven by Entrainment of a Major Upper Ocean Salinity Anomaly
+Johns (2021): Rapid Freshening of Iceland Scotland Overflow Water Driven by Entrainment of a Major Upper Ocean Salinity Anomaly
 <!-- 2.
 S.Holmes, J.Watson: Consequences of living with a sociopath in London -->

 ## Education